dpate024/buddy-check-website/index.md

 Welcome to **Buddy Check** — a CS 410/411W project focused on reducing screen addiction through mindful app usage and user reflection.

+---

+## 🔍 Problem Statement

+Despite widespread awareness of the negative impacts of excessive screen use on productivity, mental health, and sleep, most people still struggle to implement lasting behavioral changes.
+The convenience and design of modern digital platforms promote **habitual doomscrolling**, making it difficult for individuals to break the cycle without external support or intentional intervention.

+---

+## 💡 Solution Statement

+**Buddy Check** is a multi-platform, behavioral tool designed to help people **build healthier screen habits** without giving up social media entirely.
+It introduces features like time-limited access ("Air Tanks"), Quiet Hours, and reflective prompts that **encourage mindful scrolling**, reduce impulsivity, and give users more control over their time.

 Explore our pages to learn more about the problem, our proposed solution, and the team behind it.